 Incorporation requirements differ from the type of company or other corporate presence which is being registered.
 All documents should be provided in original and should not be older than three months at the moment of submission to the Central Registry of the Republic of North Macedonia (“Central Registry”).
 Founders are not required to pay any administrative fees at the Central Registry when establishing a company in North Macedonia.
 Establishment of branch offices and representative offices is subject to low administrative fees, which do not exceed EUR 40.

 Companies are established by adoption of adequate articles of association, i.e. Memorandum of Association at LLCs, or Statute at joint stock companies.
 Articles of association have different compulsory elements depending from the type of entity being registered, including but not limited to determine the company’s name, registered address, prevailing business activity, management, division of loss and profit etc. Branch offices and representation offices are established by adoption of a decision by the foreign founder.
 Note that the registration of the companies, branch offices and representation offices at the Central Registry has a constitutive effect, and entities are considered as established only after the Central Registry issues the Certificate of Incorporation.

-Registration agents – Since the beginning of 2014, the procedure for registration of a new company, branch office or representative office in Macedonia has to be carried out by appointed registration agents via the electronic system administered by the Central Registry.
+Registration agents – Since the beginning of 2014, the procedure for registration of a new company, branch office or representative office in North Macedonia is carried out by appointed registration agents via the electronic system administered by the Central Registry.
 The list of authorised registration agents is published on Central Registry’s web site.
 Authorized accountants and attorneys at law may qualify to act as registration agents.
-Thus, the founders or authorised persons on their behalf cannot submit the request for registration in hardcopy to the Central Registry directly, but only by using the registration agents as intermediaries.
+The latest amendments of the relevant law provide that if natural persons fulfil certain conditions, they can submit registration applications through the system for e-registration of the Central Registry, without the assistance of registration agents.

 The law prescribes that the required time for incorporation in most cases is up to five business days from the date of submitting of the complete appropriate documentation.